arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 The entire procedure is divided into three distinct stages:

-* __Modbus RTU Configuration__ is the foundational step where we initialize Opta™ device with Modbus RTU and other essential properties intrinsic to the device.
+* __Modbus RTU Configuration__ is the foundational step where we initialize the Opta™ device with Modbus RTU and other essential properties intrinsic to the device.

-  During this stage, the Modbus RTU role, either Client or Server, is designated to Opta™ device.
-It includes 'Baud rate' and 'Serial Mode' configuration, which is essential for Modbus RTU communication.
+  During this stage, the Modbus RTU role, Client or Server, is designated to the Opta™ device.
+It includes the 'Baud rate' and 'Serial Mode' configuration, essential for Modbus RTU communication.

-  Based on the device setting within the Modbus RTU, either the 'Status variables' are delineated or the Modbus node is defined to determine the communicating devices using this protocol.
+  Based on the device setting within the Modbus RTU, either the 'Status variables' are delineated, or the Modbus node is defined to determine the communicating devices using this protocol.

 * __PLC Program__, established after device setup, is based on Modbus RTU and additional features.
 A significant advantage of this phase is the elimination of intricate configurations or specific programming tied to Modbus RTU within the PLC code.

   The procedure is designed for ease of use.
-By simply using predefined variables in the PLC code, the system handles data transfer through Modbus RTU on its own.
+By simply using predefined variables in the PLC code, the system handles data transfer through Modbus RTU.
 This approach benefits from the device's prior setup, minimizing repetitive tasks and promoting effective communication.

 * __System Operation__ represents the anticipated outcome post the Modbus RTU configuration and the execution of the PLC program based on the developer's designed logic.
-Consequently, we can observe the device engaging in communication with other devices through Modbus RTU.
+Consequently, we can observe the device communicating with other devices through Modbus RTU.

 The diagram presented shows the uniformity of the Modbus RTU setup across devices like Opta™ and Portenta Machine Control using the PLC IDE.
 One main advantage of this system is its adaptability.
 Regardless of the specifics of the Modbus RTU setup, the PLC program consistently performs effectively.
 Its design ensures that it can be used in many different environments.

 In addition, when developing the PLC code, there is no limitation to a single language.
 The system adheres to the IEC61131-3 standard, allowing one to select from the languages outlined in this standard.
-This ensures a balance between user convenience and accurate code development.
+It ensures a balance between user convenience and accurate code development.

 Having provided an overview of the entire process, we can now delve into the specifics.